 Engaging community voices can be a powerful way to give an issue a human face.
-It can also support journalistic efforts, assist with multi-media content, engage the constituents of lawmakers and provide testimonials for solutions.
+Emphasizing personal impact stories can also support journalistic efforts, assist with multi-media content, engage the constituents of lawmakers and provide testimonials for solutions.

 6 PAID ADVERTISING